 The University of Virginia student detained in North Korea was sentenced to 15 years of hard labor in prison on Wednesday morning.
-Otto Warmbier, a 21-year old undergraduate from Cincinnati, Ohio, was convicted of allegedly attempting to steal a propaganda banner at a hotel he was staying at while on vacation in Pyongyang.
-He reportedly wanted the sign at a restricted area “as a trophy” for a friend’s mother.
+Otto Warmbier, a 21-year old undergraduate from Cincinnati, was convicted of attempting to steal a propaganda banner at a hotel where he was staying while on vacation in Pyongyang.
+He reportedly said he wanted the sign at a restricted area “as a trophy” for a friend’s mother.

 The highest court charged him with subversion during a one-hour trial.